 - Chapter 13 can be filed at any time and repeatedly

-Additionally, you can divide your creditors into different classes to allocate different percentages of payment.
-Typically, filing a chapter 13 bankruptcy may be the best option if you have property that you want to keep that your exemptions do not cover.
+Additionally, you can divide your creditors into different classes to allocate different payment percentages.
+Typically, filing a chapter 13 bankruptcy may be the best option if you have a property that you want to keep that your exemptions do not cover.

 The disadvantages of filing a Chapter 13 bankruptcy include the following:

-- Payment plan ties up your funds while you are paying toward your Chapter 13 plan, usually 3 to five years
+- A payment plan ties up your funds while you are paying toward your Chapter 13 plan, usually 3 to five years

 - Since it is more complex, the lawyer fees are higher

-- Commodity brokers and stockbrokers and can’t file Chapter 13
+- Commodity brokers and stockbrokers can’t file Chapter 13

-When deciding whether to file bankruptcy and which type is right for you, you should contact a legal firm that lists bankruptcy law among its practice areas for advice.
-A reputable Cobb County law office that provides free consultations will be able to represent you throughout the process.
+When deciding whether to file bankruptcy and which type is right for you, you should contact a legal firm that lists bankruptcy law among its practice areas for legal help.
+A reputable Cobb County law office that provides free consultations will be able to represent you throughout the bankruptcy process.